By: Sheila Patel, M.D. And Valencia Porter, M.D., M.P.H.

 Every day thousands of women around the world receive the life-changing diagnosis of breast cancer.
 As the World Health Organization reports, breast cancer is the most common cancer for women in both developed and developing countries.
 According to the Centers for Disease Control and Prevention, breast cancer is the second highest leading cause of death of women in the United States, and one in eight American women will be diagnosed with breast cancer at some point in her life.
 Chances are, you or someone you know has been or will be affected by this health challenge.
-Although more research is being carried out everyday and there are more places that offer Breast Reconstruction in Philadelphia for example, in this article, we will look at what breast cancer is and how we can reduce our risk of developing it, using a holistic approach that encompasses the body (physical), mind (emotional), and spirit (our connection to Self).
+Although more research is being carried out everyday and there are more places that offer Breast Reconstruction in Philadelphia a for example, in this article, we will look at what breast cancer is and how we can reduce our risk of developing it, using a holistic approach that encompasses the body (physical), mind (emotional), and spirit (our connection to Self).

 What Is Cancer?

 The American Cancer Society defines cancer as “a group of diseases that cause cells in the body to change and grow out of control.”
 Cancer isn’t just one disease, but describes any number of situations where cell growth has gone unchecked.
 That is why there can be many different reasons why cancer develops.